Department of Foreign Languages and Literature

 All BA programmes

-General language development
+General language development and German for specific purposes

 BA programme: